-- 1 p.m.
-Silent Dismissal locks and prohibits changes for the rest of the afternoon. - 3:10-3:30 p.m.- Early dismissals end; students are no longer pulled from class for early dismissals.
-If you arrive during this time period and ask for your child to be released to you in the office, you will be directed to Door 2 where staff begin taking dismissal numbers at 3:15 p.m.
-Your child will meet you at Door 2. - 3:15 p.m.- Staff begin entering dismissal numbers at Door 2 and on Fillmore St. To pick up your child, show staff your Silent Dismissal Card at either dismissal location.
-Staff will enter your number into an iPad or smartphone.
-Teachers begin releasing students whose dismissal numbers have been entered at either dismissal location.
-Your child will be sent to meet you. - 3:15-3:45 p.m.- Teachers dismiss students to Door 2 or Door 14 when their names appear on the computer screen in the homeroom.
-Your child will be sent to meet you. - 3:30 p.m.- Bus riders, Aftercare students, Enrichment students, students who walk or bike home, and students involved in Yinghua Athletics are dismissed from their classrooms via Silent Dismissal. - 3:40 p.m.- Buses leave school.
+- 1 p.m.: Silent Dismissal locks and prohibits changes for the rest of the afternoon. - 3:10-3:25 p.m.: Early dismissals end; students are no longer pulled from class for early dismissals.
+If you arrive during this time period and ask for your child to be released to you in the office, you will be directed to Door 2 where staff begin taking dismissal numbers at 3:20 p.m. - 3:20 p.m.: Staff begin entering dismissal numbers at Door 2 and on Fillmore St. To pick up your child, show staff your Silent Dismissal Card at either dismissal location.
+Staff will enter your number into an iPad or smartphone. - 3:25-3:45 p.m.: Teachers dismiss students to Door 2 or Door 14 when their names appear on the computer screen in the homeroom.
+Your child will be sent to meet you. - 3:30 p.m.: Bus riders exit at door 5.
+Aftercare students, Enrichment students, students who walk or bike home, and students involved in Yinghua Athletics are dismissed from their classrooms via Silent Dismissal. - 3:40 p.m.: Buses leave school.
 Buses will not be held after 3:40 p.m. for late-arriving students.
 Staff will track down late-arriving bus riders in kindergarten through fourth grade until 3:40 p.m. only.
 Staff will not track down late students in grades five through eight-it is their responsibility to be on the bus by 3:40 p.m.
-Students who miss the bus will be sent to the office to call you and may be checked into Aftercare. - At 3:45 p.m., students not picked up wait in the mural hallway, parents park in a legal spot, walk to Door 2, and show Dismissal Card to staff. \$1/minute late pick-up fee starting at 3:46 p.m.
+Students who miss the bus will be sent to Door 2, and the office will call you to pick them up. - At 3:46 p.m.: students not picked up wait in the mural hallway, parents park in a legal spot, walk to Door 2, and show a Dismissal Card to staff.
+There is a \$1 per minute per student late pick-up fee starting at 3:46 p.m.
+Late charges will be billed through Silent Dismissal at the end of the month and payment will be due on or around the 10th of the following month.